fw4spl-org/fw4spl-doc/SAD/SDM-SAD-GUI.rst

 Frames
 ~~~~~~

 The frame is the main component of a GUI.
-The main service used to represent a general frame
-is ``::fwGui::IFrameSrv``.
-The service ``::gui::frame::DefaultFrame`` is the default implementation
-for main application frame.
-Every backend must provide his own implementation of this service.
+The main service used to represent a general frame is ``::fwGui::IFrameSrv``.
+The service ``::gui::frame::DefaultFrame`` is the default implementation for the main application frame.
+Every backend must provide its own implementation of this service.

 The DefaultFrame service is configurable with different parameters :